percona/percona-server-mongodb-operator/source/openshift.rst

    .. code:: bash

-      $ oc apply -f deploy/mongodb-users.yaml
+      $ oc apply -f deploy/secrets.yaml

-   More details about secrets can be found in a `separate section <../configure/users>`__.
+   More details about secrets can be found in Users.

 5. Percona Server for MongoDB cluster can be created at any time with the following two steps: